 How to Grill Filet Mignon

 Grilling Filet Mignon is really easy when you understand the steps.
 This applies to all grill types (gas and charcoal).

 - Allow the steaks to rest.
 Carry over cooking will continue cooking the steaks up to 5 or 6 degrees F, especially with how lean they are.
 So they will cook fast, and removing the steaks to allow them to come to your desired finishing temperature is important.
 This is the perfect time to make any sauce you want to add to the steak.
 Proper internal temperature requires a great instant read thermometer.
-We have used the Thermoworks Thermapen MK4 for years and love it.
+We have used the Thermoworks Thermapen One as our go to meat thermometer.

 - Slice against the grain.
 You’ll see in Filet that there are lines where the muscle runs.
 Be sure to slice perpendicular to those lines.
 This keeps the texture of the steak soft and buttery.
 Especially if using Prime or American Wagyu steaks like the ones we used in this post from Snake River Farms.

 With any grilled steak, especially this one, it is less about time and more about cooking to the proper internal temperature.
 We sear the steak for roughly 2 minutes per side, and then finish on indirect for about 8 more (depending on the exact thickness of each steak).
 But the key is to cook to temperature and not time.